What Are Meme Stocks?

 This section is going to feel like a nice cold splash of water right in your face.

-You didn't think I was going to just paint this rosy picture of trading bliss, did you?
+Surely you didn’t think Bollinger Bands would paint this rosy picture of trading bliss, did you?

 Like any other trade signal, you will need to exit your position without reservation.